 While these products aren’t completely perfect, they’re pretty clean.
 I also really like that Physicians Formula is affordable and is found in most drugstores and grocery stores.
 Since this initial purchase, I’ve purchased bareMinerals makeup and I’ve moved to oil cleansers and moisturizers.
 I’m currently using organic avocado oil to wash my face and warm, damp microfiber cloths to wipe off the oil.
 I also use organic argan oil as a moisturizer.
 My skin has gotten so soft and clear since I’ve started this routine.

 The hardest part about this whole process has been finding a natural deodorant that actually works.
 Through a lot of trial and error, I finally found Schmidt’s deodorant.
-I personally prefer the deodorant in a jar.
+I personally prefer the deodorant in a jar, and it’s more environmentally friendly

 I would love to hear your experience with natural products!
 Please comment below if you are hooked on something that works well for you.